AnkiHubSoftware/ankihub_addon/README.md

 -   Copy `ankihub.code-workspace.dev` to `ankihub.code-workspace`: `cp ankihub.code-workspace.dev ankihub.code-workspace`
 -   Replace the paths in `ankihub.code-workspace` as described by the comments in the file.
+-   You can put your custom settings and launch configurations under `settings` and `launch`.

 ### Development workflow